Strenda-biocatalysis/Strenda-biocatalysis/ModelExamples/Biocatalyst/Readme.md

 - __origin_organism__
   - Type: string
   - Description: Organism from which the enzyme was extracted or identfied

+- __supplier__
+  - Type: string
+  - Company from which the enzyme was purchased

 - __production_organism__
   - Type: string